Chapter 1: A Decision

 “Yes, she thinks that between them, Cameron and Dennis have convinced each other the existence of vampires is a very real possibility.”
 Which was what Albert had expected Ivan to say.

 Dennis wouldn’t otherwise have given more than a passing thought to Cameron’s ex, but the man was obsessed with the topic of vampires.
 If there was a popular book, television show, or movie featuring them, he’d read or watched it, and quite a few of the more obscure ones, too.

-Ever since Cameron had mentioned having seen an uncanny doppelganger of his deceased former boyfriend, Dennis had latched onto the supposition Neil was a vampire as if he wanted it to be true.
+Ever since Cameron had mentioned having seen an uncanny doppelganger of his deceased former boyfriend, Dennis had latched onto the supposition that Neil was a vampire, as if he wanted it to be true.
 Like he wanted to be the one to prove the legends really were based in truth.

 While initially reluctant, Cameron had been drawn in by Dennis’s fervor and lines of reasoning.
 The fact the targets hadn’t mentioned their belief to anyone else wasn’t so much a sign that they didn’t take it seriously, but that they understood how crazy it would sound and weren’t prepared to air it.

 Maybe they never would, but could the faction take that risk?

 Albert continued to breathe steadily, despite the fact vampires didn’t need to do so to survive.
 There were a number of reasons for it that were critical to their need to walk undetected among humans, but the calming effect it had on him was a welcomed collateral benefit.
 Neil wasn’t going to be happy with Albert’s decision, and Albert’s heart sank at the thought of telling him about it.